 No-one will argue or attempt to deny that it was through H. P. Blavatsky and the Theosophical Movement she founded in 1875 that the concept and teaching of reincarnation was introduced (or, to be more precise, re-introduced) to the Western world in modern times.

 Yet sometimes it is said, both by Theosophists and others, that HPB initially denied the truth of reincarnation and that she wrote against it in her first book “Isis Unveiled” which was published in 1877.
 According to these individuals, she changed her views and beliefs about things as time went on and only later accepted and began to teach the doctrine of reincarnation.

-Such ill-informed individuals have obviously never made a close or careful study of her work and teachings, or they would see that her teachings were entirely consistent and unchanging throughout, from the moment she appeared on the public scene with the founding of the Theosophical Movement in 1875 and up until her departure from physical life in 1891.
+Such ill-informed individuals have obviously never made a close or careful study of her work and teachings, or they would see that her teachings were entirely consistent and unchanging throughout, from the moment she appeared on the public scene with the founding of the modern Theosophical Movement in 1875 and up until her departure from physical life in 1891.

 Experience shows that the majority of those who claim that “Blavatsky taught against reincarnation in “Isis Unveiled”,” have never even read the book and are merely content to repeat the ignorant assertions of others, some of whom have an ulterior motive to attempt to depreciate and belittle HPB and turn people’s minds away from the vitally important mass of teachings she has given out to the world.